 Amita Gupta, M.D. and Karen Wendel, M.D.

-- Recommendations for Dx and management of cryptococcal meningitis in Zambia largely similar to those in developed world.
+- Dx and management of oropharyngeal candidasis largely the same in Zambia as in developed world.

-- Liposomal amphotericin preparations, voriconazole, posaconazole, and 5-FC not readily available in Zambia.
+- Posaconazole and echinocandins not readily available in Zambia.

 Zambia Information Author: Larry William Chang, MD, MPH